 Knowing what we know about bats, for our player looking for a readily available coach pitch bat in today’s market, we’d pull the trigger on the 2016 Louisville Slugger 516 JBB (Amazon Price Check).

 If our daughter needed the best coach pitch softball bat—and assuming we wanted to stay with a traditional fastpitch diameter (2 1/4)—we’d choose Anderson’s 2016 Rocketech 2.0 (Anderson’s Bat Site) in the 27 inch (15 oz.) version.
 We’d choose this bat for its light swing, very easy control, great looking colorway and high performance pop.

 Why Trust Us?

-We’ve swung every baseball, softball and fastpitch bat in the performance space since the middle of 2013.
+We have swung every baseball, softball and fastpitch bat in the performance space since the middle of 2013.
 With that swinging, we’ve reviewed hundreds of bats, both softball and baseball.
 We’ve also spent countless hours with baseball and softball players—at every level of the sport—watching them hit with different types of bats and getting their direct and unfiltered feedback without a company around to filter and tweet it.

 That by no means makes our recommendations fool proof and we’ll be the first to admit such.
 But, it’s a truly good faith effort to place in our reader’s hands the best, unbiased information we can gather.
-At a minimum, we’d expect our insight to be one data point along your decision tree in deciding what’s the best coach pitch bat for you.

 The Fallacy of Best: Our Disclaimer